SLASFC6A August 2024 – August 2025 TAS2120

 • Use wide traces for signals that carry high current and avoid VIAs wherever possible.
 If VIAs can't be avoided, multiple VIAs should be added to enable low parasitic inductance and high current capability.
 These include traces for PVDD, VBAT, VDD, PGND, BGND, GND, OUT_P and OUT_N.

-• PGND and BGND signals should be directly connected and shorted to the ground plane of board to minimize parasitic inductance.
+• PGND and BGND signal should be directly connected and shorted to the ground plane of board to minimize parasitic inductance.
 Common inductance between ground pins (eg GND and PGND or GND and BGND common routing) before connecting to ground plane should be avoided.

-• The coupling between high switching signal traces like OUT_P, OUT_N, SW should be avoided from sensitive low voltage signals.
+• The coupling between high switching signal traces like OUT_P, OUT_N, SW, should be avoided from sensitive low voltage signals.

-• Minimize capacitance between high switching lines like OUT_P, OUT_N, SW to ground/static nodes.
+• Minimize capacitance between high switching lines like OUT_P, OUT_N, SW, to ground/static nodes.
 Larger capacitance will result in efficiency drop.
 Coupling between OUT_P and OUT_N will also cause degraded efficiency.

 • VBAT routing to the boost inductor and the device VBAT pin should be star connected to the common VBAT supply plane.
 Ensure the decoupling capacitor C4 is placed close to the device and decoupling capacitor C5 is placed close to the inductor.